-- Injection site reactions are mostly transient and of mild to moderate intensity, except for initial treatment
+- Unlike initial treatment, injection site reactions are primarily transient and mild to moderate intensity.

 - Must be given monthly

-The administration an antiandrogen blocks the action of male hormones, including testosterone and androgens released by the adrenal glands.
-Used in combination with LHRH agonist therapy in a strategy called maximal androgen blockade (MAB) or combined androgen blockade (CAB).
-The anti-androgen is continued until the PSA rises.
-Studies show longer survival with MAB compared to ADT alone.
-When PSA rises, stopping anti-androgen can result in short-term benefit.
+The administration of an antiandrogen blocks the action of male hormones, including testosterone and androgens, released by the adrenal glands and used with LHRH agonist therapy in a strategy called maximal androgen blockade (MAB) or combined androgen blockade (CAB).
+The antiandrogen is continued until the PSA rises.
+Studies show more prolonged survival with MAB compared to ADT alone.
+When PSA rises, stopping antiandrogen can result in short-term benefits.

 Currently available antiandrogens in the U.S.: